Genivia/ugrep/README.md

     ugrep -l -t^Shell ''

-To list Python files (extension `.py` or a shebang) that have import statements, including hidden files with `-.`:
+To recursively list Python files (extension `.py` or a shebang) that have import statements, including hidden files with `-.`:

-    ugrep -Rl. -tPython -f python/imports
+    ugrep -l. -tPython -f python/imports

 🔝 [Back to table of contents](#toc)